Residents in Kent and Medway face an unprecedented challenge from Covid-19 (coronavirus) and the impact it is having on our lives, work and families.

 Meeting people and support bubbles

-from 13 June, single adult households – in other words adults who live alone or with dependent children only – can form a ‘support bubble’ with one other household.
-All those in a support bubble will be able to spend time together inside each others’ homes, including overnight, without needing to stay 2 metres apart.
+single adult households – in other words adults who live alone or with dependent children only – can continue to form an exclusive ‘support bubble’ with one other household

 Look after your health and wellbeing